zachallaun/mix_lock_parser/README.md

 # MixLockParser

+MixLockParser is able to read an Elixir `mix.lock` file and return the list of dependencies used and their versions.

+In the future it may be expanded to also include information about your direct dependencies dependencies but I don't have a use-case that requires it for now so that is currently out of scope.

 - [ ] Write user-facing readme
 - [ ] Support path dependencies
 - [ ] Add tests for older versions of lock files